shan18/Flash/config_json/README.md

 - **`status`**: Can be either `active` or `sleeping`.
 If the value is set to `active`, it means that the training server is currently busy and it won't accept any more training requests for the time being.
 - **`token`**: If the status is active then this key will hold the token of the user whose model is currently being trained on the server.
-- **`task_type`**: Can be either `classification` or `sentimentanalysis`.
+- **`task_type`**: Can be either `imageclassification` or `textclassification`.
 If the status is active then it will store the type of the task that is currently being trained on the server.
 - **`dev_mode`**: Can be a _boolean_ value.
 If it is set to true then the platform will halt all operations.
 This key is set to true only when any maintainence work has to be done.

 [Click here](status.json) to check a sample preview of status.json